CNS-OIST/STEPS_Docker/README.md

 `COMMAND` can be anything like `bash` or `ipython`.

-### Run huge simulation on OSX
+### Run huge simulations on OSX

-On OSX, you may have to increase the memory allocated to the Docker containers.
+On OSX, you may have to increase the memory allocated to the Docker containers to execute important simulations.
+Default reserved memory in 2GB.
-See official documentation [here](https://docs.docker.com/docker-for-mac/#memory)
+See official documentation [here](https://docs.docker.com/docker-for-mac/#memory) to increase it.

 ## License